Sunday, November 3, 2024

 Plot- back in the town of Woodsborough (where the original film occurred), Sidney's cousin, Jill Roberts (Emma Roberts), is at high school and much like happened to her cousin, people start getting murdered at her high school.
 Jill's friend group includes Robbie and Charlie who are both film nerds (Robbie is live streaming his whole life), Kirby who is a film nerd who is somehow too cool to be a film nerd, and Olivia.
 Jill is also estranged from her boyfriend, Trevor, who keeps trying to contact her.

 Short review- this is my least favourite of the franchise, and it is all down to one scene, the death of Olivia.
-We know next to nothing about her before she dies and she has the most gruesome death in debatably the whole franchise and it isn't even just the death as we see Ghostface kill her and then they go back and mutilate the corpse before it is found and that scene just doesn't sit well with me (which I know sounds weird when speaking about a slasher film).
+We know next to nothing about her before she dies (as you might have picked up from my character description above) and she has the most gruesome death in debatably the whole franchise and it isn't even just the death as we see Ghostface kill her but then they go back and mutilate the corpse before it is found and that scene just doesn't sit well with me (which I know sounds weird when speaking about a slasher film).
 Still not the worst horror film as this franchise is so strong but something is a bit off for me.
 I can see what they were trying to do with this attempted reboot of the franchise but I don't think they fully succeed as even the motives fall flat (I will say that happens in the next entry too) for the killer/s.
 Anyhow not to dump on this as it is the last film directed by a master- it is Wes Craven's last film- and it is not dreadful just not fully my cup of tea.

 New to me or a rewatch- I saw it at the cinema when it first came out- this was my first rewatch